Temporal Conformal Prediction (TCP): A Distribution-Free Statistical and Machine Learning Framework for Adaptive Risk Forecasting: Methodology

 \subsection{Evaluation Framework}

-To provide a rigorous comparison, we must define clear success criteria.
-This subsection outlines the key performance metrics, empirical coverage and interval sharpness, that we use to evaluate and contrast the models.
-We use two primary metrics: \begin{itemize} \item \textbf{Empirical Coverage:} The proportion of out-of-sample observations that fall within their respective prediction intervals, $\frac{1}{T} \sum_{t=1}^T \mathbf{1}\{ r_t \in [\ell_t, u_t] \}$.
+To provide a rigorous comparison, we define clear success criteria for all models.
+Our primary metrics are (i) marginal empirical coverage of the prediction intervals and (ii) average interval width (sharpness).
+In addition, we apply standard VaR backtests on the 5\% lower tail implied by the 95\% two-sided intervals.

+We use two core summary metrics: \begin{itemize} \item \textbf{Empirical Coverage:} The proportion of out-of-sample observations that fall within their respective prediction intervals, $\frac{1}{T} \sum_{t=1}^T \mathbf{1}\{ r_t \in [\ell_t, u_t] \}$.
 The primary goal is to match the nominal coverage rate of $1-\alpha = 95\%$. \item \textbf{Average Interval Width (Sharpness):} The average width of the prediction intervals, $\frac{1}{T} \sum_{t=1}^T (u_t - \ell_t)$.
-Sharper (narrower) intervals are preferred, provided that the target coverage is met. \end{itemize} Our analysis focuses on the trade-off between these two metrics, as a model is only useful if it is both well-calibrated (correct coverage) and sharp (informative).
+Sharper (narrower) intervals are preferred, provided that the target coverage is met. \end{itemize}